oVirt/ovirt-site/source/feature/iscsi-multipath.html.md

 ### Detailed Description

-The iSCSI multipath is an entity managed under the Data Center.
+The iSCSI multipath Bond is an entity managed under the Data Center.
-At the moment the Data Center is attached with iSCSI storage, the user can configure the iSCSI bond with the appropriate networks.
+Once the Data Center has iSCSI storage attached to it, the user can configure an iSCSI bond with an appropriate networks.
-The User can choose which networks the iSCSI multipath will be assembled from. it can be empty, with no networks configured in it, or configured with one or more networks related to the Data Center.
+The User choose which networks the iSCSI multipath Bond will be assembled from.
+The iSCSI bond can be empty, with no networks configured in it, or it can be configured with one or more networks related to the Data Center.
 Once the iSCSI multipath is configured with networks all the Hosts in the Data Center will connect to the iSCSI Storage Domain through this iSCSI bond the user configured.
 The path selection for the connection to the iSCSI storage will be configured by the multipath.conf in each host.

+### Permissions

+Every user with permissions on the Data Center, can add/change or remove iSCSI Bond.

+### Limitations

+*   Each Data Center can have multiple iSCSI Bonds
+*   Once a network is being removed from a Data Ceneter it should automatically be reomve from the iSCSI Bond
+*   iSCSI Bond name should be unique on each Data Center

 ### User Experience